Warriors beat Pelicans 106-102 after blowing 20-point lead - WHIZ News

 Pelicans: J.J.
 Redick made four 3-pointers in the third quarter.
 He finished with 14 points.

-Warriors: Lee had 10 points in the first quarter. … Green picked up his sixth technical foul of the season in the third. … Injured star Stephen Curry made a rare appearance and sat on the bench.
-The two-time MVP drew a rousing ovation when he was shown on the giant video screen.
+Warriors: Lee had 10 points in the first quarter. … Green picked up his sixth technical foul of the season in the third. … Injured star Curry made a rare appearance and sat on the bench.
+The two-time MVP drew a rousing ovation when he was shown on the giant video screen. … Eric Paschall left in the second quarter with a right knee injury and was being evaluated after the game.

 WILLIAMSON ON SLOW ROAD BACK